Constitution of Indonesia: Chapter VII: House of Representatives

 Its members are elected by general election.
 It has the right to pass laws, and has legislative, budgeting and oversight functions.
 It has the right to request government statements and to put forward opinions.

 Chapter VII-A: The Regional Representatives Council

 An equal number of members is chosen from each province via a general election.
-The Council can suggest bills related to regional issues to the People's Representative Council.
+The Council can suggest bills related to regional issues to the House of Representatives.
 It also advises the House on matters concerning taxes, education and religion.

 Chapter VII-B: General elections

-General elections to elect the members of the People's Representative Council, the Regional Representatives Council, the president and vice-president and the regional legislatures are free, secret, honest and fair and are held every five years.
-Candidates for the People's Representative Council and regional legislatures represent political parties: those for the Regional Representatives Council are individuals.
+General elections to elect the members of the House of Representatives, the Regional Representatives Council, the president and vice-president and the regional legislatures are free, secret, honest and fair and are held every five years.
+Candidates for the House of Representatives and regional legislatures represent political parties: those for the Regional Representatives Council are individuals.

 Chapter VIII: Financial matters

-States that the president puts forward the annual state budget for consideration by the People's Representative Council.
+States that the president puts forward the annual state budget for consideration by the House of Representatives.